 Mobility Element: Within this Element, the emphasis on creating separate integrated pedestrian and bicycle circulation system, as the current 2012 General Plan does, was removed.
-This was in response to community feedback (and prior discussions on the unadopted Walk & Bike Plan) that desired a more case-by-case approach to placement of these facilities rather than a Town-wide plan.
+This was in response to community feedback and prior discussions on the proposed but not adopted Walk & Bike Plan.
+Instead, this General Plan advocates for a more case-by-case approach regarding placement of these facilities rather than a Town-wide plan.
 Consequently, these separate Goals in the current 2012 General Plan were removed and many of their associated Polices were in most cases simply moved, combined with other similar policies, or redistributed to other more appropriate Goals and not completely deleted.